sandymule/IMDB-RottenTomatoes/README.md

 #Title: IMDB - RottenTomatoes Ratings Prediction

-##Goal
-To predict Domestic Gross Revenue from Ratings.
-As shown in the presentation, I ended up adding dummy variables for MPAA Ratings and Movie Studios as well.
+##Project Summary
+Movie theaters enlisted us to predict the Domestic Gross Revenue of movies in order to determine which movies to show in their theaters.
+In order to accomplish this, ratings information was gathered from IMDB and Rotten Tomatoes.
+Other information such as MPAA Ratings and which Movie Studio released the film were also included due to their predictive power.
+Using a multiple regression models, these features were able to predict the Domestic Gross Revenue of movies with an R squared of 0.47.

 ##Data Sources
 Box Office Mojo, OMDB API (IMDB and Rotten Tomatoes info there)